Campus and Community: Together for Good

-Finlandia plans to renovate the middle school to accommodate the growth of the College of Health Sciences along with Finlandia’s Esports arena and other education and wellness organizations.
+Finlandia has begun to renovate the middle school to accommodate the growth of the College of Health Sciences along with Finlandia’s Esports arena and other education and wellness organizations.
 Condon Field, renamed McAfee Field, has been developed as a collegiate athletic field complex capable of supporting Finlandia’s NCAA Division III programs and the Hancock Bulldogs.

 The swap will net millions in scholarships for Hancock Central High School graduates who attend Finlandia over the life of the agreement, as well as educational services to students and residents living within the Hancock school district.

 A joint committee of officials including representation from Hancock Public Schools, the City of Hancock and Finlandia University oversee the agreement to preserve the commitments of the collaboration and manage any issues related to the agreement.

 “I see it as a very positive thing for the entire community,” said Hancock Mayor Bill Laitila.
 “That the growth of Finlandia’s health care programs is part of the focus is very good for community, and right on track for national health care worker needs.
 It should also be good for recruiting students.
 For the City of Hancock, the better Finlandia does, the better the community does.
 I hope the plan will be a great success.”

 “It’s fantastic,” said Hancock City Manager Glenn Anderson.
 “The deal will pay dividends for many, many years, not only for the 12 years it is in place.
 For the students who are educated, it’ll go on for a lifetime.”

 Nov.
 2021, the Bridge, Volume 74: Campus & Community: Together for Good